Tiny-Earth/DemoSite/site/src/experiences.md

 As a scientific instructor, choosing active learning techniques that help you gather information will help you evaluate where students are in their learning and how you may need to adjust your teaching.
 Additionally, strategies that gather information can serve as excellent no-grade or low-stakes assessments for students.

 - **Random call:** Randomly select students to participate in activities, answer questions, or share their thoughts.
 This can be done in various ways: create a roster that lists students’ names in a random order, pick names from a bucket, distribute tokens such as playing cards and randomly draw cards.
-- **One minute writes:** Prompt students to reflect, think critically, or brainstorm.
-Provide a question or prompt and give students one minute to write their response.
+- **One-minute writes:** Prompt students to reflect, think critically, or brainstorm.
+Provide a question or prompt and give students one-minute to write their response.
 These can be collected as “exit tickets.”
 - **Jigsaw:** Divide students into small groups and assign each group a topic or text.
 Each group member becomes an “expert” on a specific part of the topic.
 Students are then re-distributed into groups in which each expert shares their knowledge with other group members.
 - **Group problem solving:** Assign a problem or scenario, and have students work in pairs or small groups.
 Each group then shares their findings with the class.
 Be sure to vary how groups are called upon.
 - **Electronic audience response systems:** Ask students to respond to questions or polls using a “clicker” or their personal devices.
 Display the results in real-time, which allows students to see their peers’ answers, and facilitate discussion and reflection.